Set include path

 );

-// Step 7: Split final Q matrix
+// Step 7: Split final Q for multiplication

 strInPath = strOutPath;